AC1706-67/bioreceipt.ai/INTERNAL_TEST_BUILDS_GUIDE.md

 ## 📋 **OVERVIEW**

-This guide will help you generate internal test builds for BioPulse.AI on both Android and iOS platforms.
+This guide will help you generate internal test builds for BioReceipt.AI on both Android and iOS platforms.
 These builds are connected to the production Supabase database and include all Phase 4 MVP features.

 ---